There And Back

 There And Back: Crowders Mountain And Kings Mountain

-This summer we're profiling attractions that you can visit as a day trip from the Charlotte region.
-The series is called "There and Back."
-In our first installment, we visit Crowders Mountain State Park and Kings Mountain National Military Park.
+Last summer we profiled attractions that you can visit as a day trip from the Charlotte region.
+The series was called “There and Back.”
+We are going to revisit that series each Wednesday for the rest of this summer.
+In this installment, we visit Crowders Mountain State Park and Kings Mountain National Military Park.

 Take I-85 south from Charlotte, and in about half an hour, you’ll see something that looks pretty out of place: a mountain.
 The rocky peaks of Crowders Mountain rise more than 800 feet above the surrounding piedmont, about the same height as the spires of the Bank of America Corporate Center in uptown Charlotte.